earlylalo/E-com/README.md

 - Download the zip file and extract.
 - Open in the desired code editor.
 - Initialize in the local repository.
+- Use the gitbash "git pull" command to get the changes from remote repository and integrate it in the local repository.

-## Commands
+## Usage
 Note:
-  Commit message should always have a valuable meaning to easily understand the changes commited in the repository
+  Commit messages should always have a valuable meaning to easily understand the changes commited in the repository.
+  Always use the "git pull" command before editing, because it will download all the changes made by other teamates.

 - git pull
 - git commit -a -m "Message here.."